 There are many factors that come into play when choosing a sports-ready television, including size, resolution, viewing angles, color vibrance and refresh rates, to name but a few.

-With the NBA playoffs and Gold Coast 2018 Commonwealth Games coming up in April, and the 2018 FIFA World Cup following shortly after in June, there's no better time to get your home prepared for the onslaught of sporting action headed your way this year.
+With the 2018 FIFA World Cup happening, there's no better time to get your home prepared for the onslaught of sporting action headed your way this year.

 In this buying guide, we've taken the liberty of selecting some of the best TVs for sports watching that are currently available on the market.
 Here are our picks for the best TVs for sports in 2018.

 Sony Bravia A1E OLED (Sony A1 in UK & Australia)

 One of the most aesthetically gorgeous televisions ever made, Sony's A1E OLED delivers everything you'd want from a sports-ready television, and then some.

 It's 4K HDR Processor X Extreme is capable of upscaling SDR content to provide an HDR-like experience that offers increased color depth and brightness.

 It's also great with motion, with a native refresh rate of 120Hz lending an exceptionally smooth look to sporting events – though only when you switch on Motionflow mode.

 As with all OLED televisions, contrast is extraordinary.
 An infinite contrast ratio means you'll always get deep, true blacks in whatever you're watching (depending on the clarity of source material), which would benefit sports greatly (especially for night-time events).